mcarvin8/sf-decomposer/README.md

   Recompose all flows:

     $ sf decomposer recompose -m "flow" -f "xml" --postpurge --debug

+  Recompose all flows and custom labels:

+    $ sf decomposer recompose -m "flow" -m "labels" -f "xml" --postpurge --debug

 ```

 ## Supported Metadata

 All parent metadata types imported from this plugin's version of @salesforce/source-deploy-retrieve (SDR) toolkit are supported except for certain types.

-The `--metadata-type` flag should be the metadata's `"suffix"` value as listed in the [metadataRegistry.json](https://github.com/forcedotcom/source-deploy-retrieve/blob/main/src/registry/metadataRegistry.json).
+The `--metadata-type`/`-m` flag should be the metadata's `"suffix"` value as listed in the [metadataRegistry.json](https://github.com/forcedotcom/source-deploy-retrieve/blob/main/src/registry/metadataRegistry.json).

 The suffix is this part of the original meta file name - `labels` is the suffix in `*.labels-meta.xml`.